 BA Social Work Programme

-The BA Social Work three year programme is designed to provide you with the skills and knowledge necessary to work as a Social Worker.
+The BA Social Work three-year programme provides the skills and knowledge necessary to become a Social Worker.

 Year One:

-You will look at social work theories across the life course including the broader influence of Sociology, Psychology and Social Policy.
-Modules consider social work practice and the related fields of Psychology and Sociology.
-You will learn about the legislative framework that underpins social work and there is a voluntary sector 20 day placement.
+You will look at social work theories across the life course, including the broader influence of sociology, psychology and social policy.
+Modules consider social work practice and the related fields of psychology and sociology.
+You will learn about the legislative framework that underpins social work and there is a voluntary sector 20-day work experience, as well as 2 days shadowing a Social Worker in practice.

 Year Two:

 You will look at the context and theories for both child and adult social work.
 You will study decision making in inter-professional contexts.
-You will continue to develop your understanding of the law related to social work.
-You will study research methods and complete a 70 day placement.
-In both the second and third year, teaching is split around placement which help support you in linking theory to practice.
+You will continue to develop your understanding of the law related to social work, study research methods, and complete a 70-day placement.
+In both the second and third year, teaching is split around placement which helps support you in linking theory to practice.

 Year Three:

 Students consider both children and family social work and working with adults.
-You will complete a 100 day placement in a social work setting.
-You will also complete an online module while on placement focusing on assistive technology.
-You will complete a research project allowing you to critically review the literature in relation to an area of social work practice and apply this to a case study, particular part of your practice placement.
+You will complete a 100-day placement in a social work setting.
+You will also complete an online module while on placement focusing on Social Work and technology.
+You will complete a research project allowing you to critically review the literature in relation to an area of social work practice and apply this to a case study, to a particular part of your practice placement.

-You will use innovative teaching tools, video case studies, a skills rooms to facilitate home and working environments, plus interactive online tools and video skills to support learning throughout the programme.
+You will use innovative teaching tools; video case studies, a skills room and mock wards to facilitate home and working environments to simulate authentic assessments, plus interactive online tools and video skills.
+All this will support your learning throughout the programme.

 The support from staff was amazing and my studies really gave me the confidence in myself and my own abilities.
 I would recommend the University of Leeds to others without a doubt.
 It’s been the best thing I have ever done”.